 For over 70 years, Samsung has been dedicated to making a better world through diverse businesses that today span advanced technology, semiconductors, skyscrapers, shipbuilding, petrochemicals, fashion, medicine, finance, hotels, and more.
 Their flagship company, Samsung Electronics, leads the global market in high-tech electronics R&D, manufacturing, and digital media.

-Through innovative, reliable products and services; talented people; a responsible approach to business and global citizenship; and collaboration with our partners and customers, Samsung is leading the world in innovation, driving bold and imaginative new directions.
+Through innovative, reliable products and services, talented people, a responsible approach to business and global citizenship, and collaboration with our partners and customers, Samsung is leading the world in innovation, driving in bold and imaginative new directions.

 Samsung’s vision for the cloud platform can be seen with products like Samsung Cloud Print, Smart Printer Diagnostics System, integration with Amazon DRS, as well as its acquisition of PrinterOn.
 The success of Samsung’s vision is enabled through key foundational technology decisions early in the design process.
 These included: